nix-community/flakelight/API_GUIDE.md

 function that takes the package set and returns the stdenv to use.

 `devShell` can alternatively be set to a package definition, which is then used as the default shell, overriding the above options.
+It can also be set to a function that takes `moduleArgs` and returns an attrSet of the above options.

 For example, these can be configured as follows: